A Steady Rain: Productions

 A Steady Rain initially was produced by Chicago Dramatists in 2007 and then at the Royal George Theatre in Chicago in February 2008.
 It won the Joseph Jefferson Awards for Best New Work, Best Actor for Randy Steinmeyer, and Best Production.

-Following a number of staged and table readings and an off-Broadway workshop production, the play began previews at the Schoenfeld Theatre on September 10, 2009 and opened officially on September 29.
+Following a number of staged and table readings and an off-Broadway workshop production, the play began previews at the Gerald Schoenfeld Theatre on September 10, 2009 and opened officially on September 29.
 The 12-week engagement closed on December 6.
 Directed by John Crowley, it starred Hugh Jackman and Daniel Craig, making his Broadway debut.
 Set and costume design was by Scott Pask, with lighting design by Hugh Vanstone.
 The producers announced that the show had broken the record for the highest weekly gross of a non-musical production on Broadway, with a weekly gross of $1,167,954 for the week ending September 20, 2009.